jackrugile/start-making-games/README.md

 - Control with keyboard and gamepad
 - Limit raster images (none if possible)
 - Keep it somewhat classy, but still funny.
 Avoid GIFs.
+- Simple transition between slides, hopefully not page reload
+- Test thoroughly on laptop for performance, fullscreen, and sound
+- Bring speakers in case sound is out of sync with visuals